 - Demonstrate capacity for analysis and synthesis.

 - Have organisation and planning skills.

-- Be able to use English in a professional environment.

 - Be able to use ICTs in the field of study.

 - Be able to analyse and search for information from different sources.

 - Be able to solve problems.

 - Be able to make decisions.

-- Be able to negotiate and reconcile interests effectively.

-- Be able to transmit and communicate complex ideas and approaches to both specialised and lay audiences.

-- Be able to apply economic principles for the diagnosis and resolution of social problems such as immigration, discrimination and others that affect society and the market.

 - Be able to work in a team.

 - Have interpersonal skills.

 - Have critical and self-critical capacity.

 - Show commitment to ethics and social responsibility.

 - Manage time effectively.

 - Be able to learn autonomously.

 - Be able to adapt to new situations.

-- Show creativity.

 - Show leadership and skills for mobilising the capacities of others.

 - Have initiative and entrepreneurial spirit.

-- Be able to contribute positively to raising awareness of environmental and social issues and to overcoming all forms of discrimination, as essential factors for economic development and poverty alleviation.

-- Be able to coordinate activities. - Know the basic techniques, methods and instruments linked to behaviour analysis. - Be able to define, solve and present complex problems systemically. - Be able to relate the different elements that interact in the decisions of individuals. - Be able to design human resources strategies according to the needs of the company and the surrounding conditions, and to implement them effectively. - Know the functions, techniques, models and tools of human resources management and know how to apply them properly.
+- Be able to coordinate activities.

+- Know the general characteristics and fundamentals of business management and organisation, and be able to use the instruments and tools available to analyse and design business policies and strategies, taking account of the international business environment and knowing how to assess the effects of these strategies on business activity and outcomes and on the socio-economic environment in the short and long term. - Know the basic techniques, methods and instruments linked to behaviour analysis. - Be able to relate the different elements that interact in the decisions of individuals. - Be able to design human resources strategies according to the needs of the company and the surrounding conditions, and to implement them effectively. - Know the functions, techniques, models and tools of human resources management and know how to apply them properly.